- Feedback received to date has been very positive. The scheme is now progressing to a live pre-planning application

 - Various surveys have been carried out to support the application

-- Steps are now being taken to appoint building services and structural consultants
+- Appointments have been confirmed for building services and structural consultants

 £35m hotel with rooftop pool and nightclub planned for Newcastle’s Grey Street